fgrng/InternalScalingIRT/README.md

 An integrated R environment for IRT analysis used in specific projects by the author (standardized workflows for educational assessment data, combining TAM and mirt packages with data processing and reporting).

+This is a refactoring of old R scripts to avoid the ongoing tinkering with years old madness.

 ## Project Structure

 - `R/`: Core functions and utilities